ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Is a multi-speaker TTS model trained with just one speaker in the target languages enough for ASR data augmentation?

+\section{{Is a multi-speaker TTS model trained with just one speaker in the target languages enough for ASR data augmentation?}}

+{Previous works have shown a large gap between ASR models trained with human and synthesized speech \cite{rosenberg2019speech, laptev2020you}, where researchers have used a large number of speakers and hours in the target language during the TTS training.
+To apply this method to languages with low/medium resources, we need an approach that only requires a single speaker in the target language.
+In this section, we propose to employ YourTTS trained with only one speaker in the target language to do data augmentation for ASR. {It is important to note that this TTS is also trained in English and it is exposed to embeddings from English speakers}.
+We follow related works comparing ASR models trained with synthesized and human speech, to verify if our approach can be used as data augmentation for ASR.}

-For a fair comparison between human and synthesized speech, we have generated a copy of pt-BR and ru-RU Common Voice corpora.
-For each sentence in Common Voice, we generate the pronunciation of that sentence in the voice of the same speaker, using the pronunciation of that sentence as a reference to extract the speaker embedding.
-The idea being that if the zero-shot multi-speaker TTS model is good enough, it will generate the same speaker voice as in the original audio.
+{For fair comparison between human and synthesized speech, we employ YourTTS model to generate a synthesized version of pt-BR and ru-RU Common Voice datasets.
+For each sentence in Common Voice, we generate its pronunciation for the same speaker, using the sentence's pronunciation as reference for speaker embedding extraction.
+So, we have used speaker embeddings from the target language's native speakers.
+The idea being that if the zero-shot multi-speaker TTS model is good enough, it will generate the same speaker's voice as in the original audio, additionally, the synthesized and human dataset will have the same vocabulary.}{ During the generation, as explained previously in Section \ref{sec:method:yourtts}, diversity is achieved by randomly choosing $L$, $T$ and $T_{dp}$: for $L$, a value between 0.7 and 2, while for temperatures ($T$ and $T_{dp}$) a value between 0 and 0.667.}

+{To increase the diversity in ASR training, in some experiments, we also explored three popular augmentation methods in speech processing -- additive noise, pitch shifting and room impulse response (RIR) simulation.
+For additive noise and RIR filters we have used the same approach and dataset from \cite{heo2020clova}.
+For pitch shift, we randomly chose a semitone from -4 to 4.
+All augmentations are randomly selected with a 25\% probability of being chosen for each audio in every training step.
+For all methods, we used the implementations available in the Python Audiomentations\footnote{https://github.com/iver56/audiomentations} package.
+We will refer to it as audio augmentations (AA).}